bahadirdonmez/arch-linux/FIRSTSTEPS.md

 To set the hostname on your system, please follow these steps:

 1. Create the `/etc/hostname` file and add your desired hostname to it.
-For instance, if you want to set the hostname as `Bahadir-MSI`, then run the following command:
+For instance, if you want to set the hostname as `Bahadir-Desktop`, then run the following command:

     ```bash
-    $ echo "Bahadir-MSI" | sudo tee /etc/hostname > /dev/null
+    $ echo "Bahadir-Desktop" | sudo tee /etc/hostname > /dev/null
     ```

 2. Verify that the `/etc/hostname` file contains the correct hostname by running